Optimal Differentially Private Model Training with Public Data: Introduction

-\paragraph{Contributions:} To address \textbf{Question 1}, we characterize the optimal minimax error (up to constants) of \textit{semi-DP}~\cite{beimel2013private,alon2019limits} learning algorithms---algorithms that are DP with respect to private data, but not necessarily DP w.r.t. public data (Definition~\ref{def: semiDP}). \textit{We provide tight (up to constants) lower and upper bounds for three fundamental problems}: mean estimation, empirical risk minimization (ERM), and stochastic convex optimization (SCO).
-The ERM problem corresponds to minimizing the training loss of a ML model, while SCO corresponds to minimizing test loss.
-We consider both the \textit{local}~\cite{whatcanwelearnprivately, duchi13} and \textit{central}~\cite{dwork2006calibrating} models of (pure and approximate) DP.
+This work considers DP \textit{model training} with side access to public data: given a loss function, find model parameters to approximately minimize the expected training or test loss.
+We consider \textit{empirical risk minimization} (ERM) and \textit{stochastic convex optimization} (SCO), which correspond to minimizing training loss and expected test loss, respectively.
 For population mean estimation and SCO, we assume access to in-distribution public data.
 For ERM, the public data may be out-of-distribution.
+We answer a fundamental question:

+\paragraph{Contribution 1: Limitations of Public Data for DP Model Training} To answer \textbf{Question 1}, we characterize the optimal minimax error (up to constants or logarithms) of \textit{semi-DP}~\cite{beimel2013private,alon2019limits} algorithms---algorithms that are DP w.r.t. private data, but not necessarily DP w.r.t. public data (Definition~\ref{def: semiDP}). \textit{We provide tight lower and upper bounds for three fundamental training problems}: mean estimation of bounded random variables\footnote{Our $\eps$-semi-DP analysis extends to unbounded/heavy-tailed distributions with bounded $k$-th order moment.}, ERM and SCO with Lipschitz convex functions.\footnote{Our results for ERM also cover non-convex loss functions.} We consider both the \textit{local}~\cite{whatcanwelearnprivately, duchi13} and \textit{central}~\cite{dwork2006calibrating} models of \textit{pure} ($\delta = 0$) and \textit{approximate} ($\delta > 0$) semi-DP.
+We prove nine sets of lower and upper bounds: see~\cref{table: summary of minimax rates approx,table: summary of minimax rates,app table: summary of pure rates}.
+Our lower bounds imply that \textit{it is impossible to obtain asymptotic improvements over the na\"ive approaches for semi-DP model training in the worst case.}